publishpress/publishpress-series/orgSeries/readme.txt

 === Organize Series WordPress Plugin ===
 Contributors: nerrad
 Tags: category, series, organize, post
-Requires at least: 2.0
+Requires at least: 2.3
-Tested up to: 2.1.2
+Tested up to: 2.5
 Stable tag: 1.6.3

 A plugin for managing the article series you write.

 == Description ==

 The *Organize Series plugin* helps with the organization and presentation of articles/posts you write as part of a series.
 It helps make it easier for readers of your blog to discover all the series you've written and also to easily find post that are part of the same series.

-Used with the [Category Icons Plugin](http://devcorner.georgievi.net/wp-plugins/wp-category-icons/) (optional and not required) by Ivan Georgiev you can even add attractive graphics/logos (designed by yourself or someone else of course) to accompany your series.
+*Organize Series* actually **adds** a new taxonomy to the WordPress taxonomy structure so your blog would have "categories", "tags", and "series" as the taxonomy types.

+Make sure you check out the features tab for all the neat stuff you can do!

 == Installation ==

-For installation, support, change-log,  and usage instructions visit the [Plugin Page on UnfoldingNeurons.com](http://www.unfoldingneurons.com/neurotic-plugins/organize-series-wordpress-plugin/).
+**NOTE: For upgrading from earlier versions of Organize Series (1.6.3 and earlier) make sure you check out the upgrade tab.
+These instructions are for fresh installs of Organize Series.**

+1. MAKE SURE YOU BACKUP YOUR WORDPRESS DATABASE (that's all in caps for a reason - nothing *should* go wrong but it's a good precaution nevertheless!!)
+1. Download the File
+1. Extract to a folder in `../wp-content/plugins/`.
+The orgSeries folder can be named whatever you want but the default is "organize-series".
+The final structure would be something like this: `../wp-content/plugins/organize-series/--and all the orgSeries plugin files/folders--`
+1. Activate orgSeries on your WordPress plugins page.
+1. The Series-Icons feature uploads to the default upload directory you've set for your WordPress installation (in Options/Settings->Miscellaneous).
+If you want to use series-icons its **important** that you uncheck the "Organize my uploads into month- and year-based folders" box.

+That's it!
+You might want to check out the Series Options page (in the "settings" menu of WP 2.5 or "options" in earlier WP versions) and the Manage->Series Page.
+You'll also notice that your "write/edit" posts page now has a handy dandy series box on it for adding your posts to a series (and creating new series on the fly).

+For support please visit [the support forums](http://unfoldingneurons.com/forums/forum/organize-series-wordpress-plugin "For help click here!").

+== Upgrading ==
+If you are visiting this tab then you are probably a user of one of the older versions of Organize Series and have been waiting for me to finally get something out the door that is compatible with WP 2.3+ First, thanks for being patient - I've been frustrated myself with the time it's taken but I think it's been worth it!
+The good news is that you can import all your series structures from your old setup into the new series taxonomy!!
+Just follow these instructions carefully.

+1. Backup your WordPress database (especially if you plan on importing old series data - everything has been tested but I simply have no way of testing for every environment.
+So be safe, and you won't chafe)
+1. If it isn't already, deactivate the older version of Organize Series.
+1. If you haven't already, upgrade your blog to the latest WordPress version.
+1. Make sure your other plugins are up to date EXCEPT for the category-icons plugin if you are using it.
+If you plan on importing all your old series-icons then it is important that you leave the older version of category-icons (version 1.5) activated until the import is complete.
+1. Delete the old Organize Series Plugin from your server (in folder /orgSeries/).
+Copy over the new plugin files (as explained via the installation instructions).
+1. Activate Organize Series
+1. Go to the Options/Settings->Series Options page.
+If you are upgrading and have old series to import there should be a form at the top of the page with instructions for importing all that data.
+Follow the instructions
+1. The import routine will return a message outlining all the series and posts that were imported.
+After that's done go and check out all the new stuff (and make sure all your series are correct (check out the new Manage->Series page!)

+For support please visit [the support forums](http://unfoldingneurons.com/forums/forum/organize-series-wordpress-plugin "For help click here!").

 == Screenshots ==